vmware-tanzu/tanzu-dev-portal/content/tv/dotnet-beyond/0001/index.md

 ---
 <div id='day-1-reminder' class='p-5' style='display: none; width: 500px'>
 <h3 class='text-white mb-3 text-center'>Add to calendar</h3>
-<p class="mb-5">Join some of the smartest voices in the .NET community on Twitch as they come together to present and discuss how they're using .NET to develop for the enterprise and at scale.</p>
 <div class='d-flex justify-content-center'>
     <script type="text/javascript">
         cal_single = ics();